-Aspect Proactive / Reactive Measures Responsible Rehabilitation Emplacement Contractor and Environmental Specialist Batters Proactive Covering exposed batters with at least 300mm ofinert material and compacting wherever possible.
+Aspect Proactive / Reactive Measures Responsible Batters Proactive Reshaping batters to allow the movement of air over the surface rather than penetrating through the unshaped steep batters into rock voids.
+CHPP Production Coordinator and Rehabilitation Emplacement Contractor and Environmental Specialist Batters Proactive Covering exposed batters with at least 300mm of inert material and compacting wherever possible.
 CHPP Production Coordinator and Rehab Emplacement Contractor and Environmental Specialist Spoil Piles Proactive Reduction of spoil pile heights to increase stability, compaction and to reduce voids.
 Spoil piles include small areas of spoil deposited by trucks prior to emplacement.
 CHPP Production Coordinator and Rehab Emplacement Contractor Spoil Piles Proactive Planning spoil dumps so that inert material is dumped over the top of carbonaceous material.
 CHPP Production Coordinator and Rehab Emplacement Contractor Carbon Content Proactive Where required, selective placement and appropriate management of material high in carbon content.
 CHPP Production Coordinator and Rehab Emplacement Contractor Course Rejects Proactive Coarse reject material will be placed at a suitable depth within the final landform in accordance with the Tahmoor South Rehabilitation Strategy.
 This will minimise any potential interference to rehabilitation establishment as well as minimise the potential for spontaneous combustion or ignition of carbon material (in particular in the event of bushfire) occurring within the revegetated landscape.
 CHPP Production Coordinator and Rehab Emplacement Contractor and Environmental Specialist REA Proactive Visual inspections will be conducted in accordance with the Tahmoor South Rehabilitation Strategy.
 Inspections will include observation of stockpiles for any visible signs of smoke or obvious signs of heat production.
-CHPP Production Coordinator and Environmental Specialist REA Proactive Adiabatic Self Heating test work will be conducted, if required, during the REA construction process.
-Environmental Specialist Coal Proactive R70 heat testing conducted on a yearly basis to determine propensity of spontaneous combustion.
-Technical Services
+CHPP Production Coordinator and Environmental Specialist